andrewski04/adminarchives.com/content/posts/vps-wireguard-gateway.md

 #
 ---

-### Why use this over services like Tailscale, Zerotier, etc?
+## Why use this over services like Tailscale, Zerotier, etc?

-Wireguard through a VPS will give you
+WireGuard through a VPS will give you
 - More control over your network and where your data goes.
 - Infrastructure independence; you will not need to rely on proprietary servers that could go down at any time.
 - Host on VPS of your choosing and get a public IP for your homelab.

 Also, it's _extremely_ fast.
 It can easily transfer over 500 mbit/s while only adding a few milliseconds of latency.
 This website is currently running through the setup and I am able to establish a connection through the VPS (hosted about 100 miles away) and back to my home network with less than 20ms of latency.
-I even host game servers with this setup and have friends connect without issue from across the country.
+I even host game servers with this setup and have friends connect from across the country without issue.

-### Network Diagram
+## Network Diagram

 ```less
    +-------------+